scrapy/scrapy/docs/topics/spiders.rst

         This would retrieve only ``entries`` modified on 2005 and the following years.

+        Entries are dict objects extracted from the sitemap document.
+        Usually, the key is the tag name and the value is the text inside it.

+        It's important to notice that:

+        - as the loc attribute is required, entries without this tag are discarded
+        - alternate links are stored in a list with the key ``alternate`` (see ``sitemap_alternate_links``)
+        - namespaces are removed, so lxml tags named as ``{foo}bar`` become only ``bar``

         If you omit this method, all entries found in sitemaps will be processed, observing other attributes and their settings.